ruthvik-mt/ZKPass-Passwordless-Authentication-with-Zero-Knowledge-Proofs/README.md

 ## Security Considerations

-- Private keys are never stored or transmitted
+- Private keys are never stored or transmitted anywhere
 - Zero-Knowledge Proofs ensure secure authentication
 - Recovery phrases should be stored securely by users